An index of resources about who these “neo-reactionary” aka “NRx” folks are:

 NRx has that particular fringe tactic of being so fractious that they don’t have to take responsibility for each other.
 Everyone else is no true NRx-er.

-Fascism is very explicitly and romantically nationalist, yearning for a “strong” nation-state which is the true expression of its True People.
+Nationalism is a defining pillar of fascism; it yearns for a “strong” nation-state which reflects the character of its True People.
 NRx sees the nation-state instrumentally, and is sometimes directly skeptical of it as the right political form.

-Earlier on this blog, I said this about leading NRx thinker Curtis Yarvin:
+Elsewhere on this blog, I said this about Yarvin:

 Yarvin is an extraordinarily terrible person.
 Not just extraordinary in the degree of his terribleness, but in the kind of his terribleness.